-72 Mbiti and Weil 2011.
+71 Mbiti and Weil 2011.

-76 While online outsourcing could be considered a sub category under category II - Private Sector, growing the rapid development of this activity allows it to be discussed as a category in itself.
+75 While online outsourcing could be considered a sub category under category II - Private Sector, the rapid development of online outsourcing activities allows it to be discussed as a category in itself.

-outsourcing, where the third-party service provider is located in another country, as well as domestic outsourcing, where business processes are shifted to different areas within a country.
 These services are usually contracted to firms that employ large workforces.
 In front office outsourcing, workers typically perform customer service functions in call centers, whereas in back office outsourcing, workers perform specialized business functions in accounting, finance, human resources, and health.
 Unlike other forms of online outsourcing in following sections, BPO involves companies setting up brick and mortar facilities for workforces.

-The global BPO industry had total revenues of over USD 140 billion in 2016, and grew at an annual rate of 4.4% over 2012-2016.77 India and the Philippines are leading host countries in the industry, with some 3.7 million employed by the sector in India alone, accounting for 9.3% of GDP.78 In 2016, approximately 1 million workers were employed in the Philippines BPO sector, or 2.3% of the country's total workforce.79 In 2017, the Philippines' BPO industry generated USD 23 billion in revenues, despite slowing annual growth rates for the industry.80 Other emerging markets for BPO include Romania, Mexico, Brazil, and Malaysia.81 With client companies and customers located largely in the US and other English-speaking countries, English language fluency gives an important advantage.
+The global BPO industry had total revenues of over USD 140 billion in 2016, and grew at an annual rate of 4.4% over 2012-2016.76 India and the Philippines are leading host countries in the industry, with some 3.7 million employed by the sector in India alone, accounting for 9.3% of GDP.77 In 2016, approximately 1 million workers were employed in the Philippines BPO sector, or 2.3% of the country's total workforce.78 In 2017, the Philippines' BPO industry generated USD 23 billion in revenues, despite slowing annual growth rates for the industry.79 Other emerging markets for BPO include Romania, Mexico, Brazil, and Malaysia.80 With client companies and customers located largely in the US and other English-speaking countries, English language fluency gives an important advantage.
 Countries such as South Africa and Ghana are capitalizing on their large English-speaking populations.
 However, outsourcing in other languages is also growing.
 Francophone Morocco and Tunisia have also developed large BPO sectors by servicing a customer base in France.
 Similarly, Spanish language outsourcers are growing in Latin America.

 Success can be elusive for LMICs attempting to enter the BPO market as a way to spur employment and development.
 Many African countries have competitive wage levels, English language capability, and time zones conducive to supporting customers in the US and Europe.
 However, while South Africa and Mauritius have done relatively well, BPO development in other countries have been slower than expected.
-Constraints include lack of appropriate infrastructure in the form of reliable connectivity and power, physical facilities, and IT specialists to develop and manage software systems and communications.
-However, policymakers in Kenya have made significant investments in attracting international BPO companies while also stimulating domestic demand for outsourcing.
-Kenyan BPO managers faced several difficulties accessing international contract, including lack of managerial experience, lack of professional connections, and physical distance from markets.
-In response, BPO companies have focused on attracting Kenyan and East African clients.
+Constraints include lack of appropriate infrastructure in the form of reliable connectivity and power, physical facilities, and IT specialists to develop and manage software systems and communications.81 However, policymakers in Kenya have made significant investments in attracting international BPO companies while also stimulating domestic demand for outsourcing.82 Kenyan BPO managers faced several difficulties accessing international contract, including lack of managerial experience, lack of professional connections, and physical distance from markets.
+In response, BPO companies have focused on attracting Kenyan and East African clients.83

-77 MarketLine 2017.
+76 MarketLine 2017.

-78 Dewan and Khan 2017.
+77 Dewan and Khan 2017.

-80 Magellan Solutions 2018.
+79 Magellan Solutions 2018.

-81 Deloitte 2014.
+80 Deloitte 2014.

-82 Benner and Rossi 2016; Graham et al. 2015; Ewing et al. 2012.
+81 Benner and Rossi 2016; Graham et al. 2015; Ewing et al. 2012.

-83 Mann and Graham 2016.
+82 Mann and Graham 2016.